 If you want to go hiking in the UAE, there are many places to go, from well-laid out and marked trails to challenging unmarked ones.

 Popular ones with families are Shawka, Al Rabi, Seven Summits, Abadila, Tayyibah, Al Ghuna, Tawyeen and Jebel Jais.
 Some others which were favourites are now closed to the public except with permission.
 These include Fossil Rock and Jebel Mleiha.

 You can find information on all these trails and more on Wikiloc.

-Please do your research before going and ensure all safety precautions are adhered to as there are rescues from mountains nearly every weekend of inexperienced and/or ill-prepared hikers.
-There are many groups that offer organised hikes with experienced guides.
+Please research before going and ensure all safety precautions are adhered to as there are rescues from mountains nearly every weekend of inexperienced or ill-prepared hikers.
+Sadly, there have also been several fatalities.

 Wadi Abadila, Fujairah

-Jebel Jais Upper Segment
+Jebel Jais Upper Segment, Ras al Khaimah

-Jebel Jais Lower Trails
+Jebel Jais Lower Trails, Ras al Khaimah

 Seven Summits, Fujairah – easy family hike

 This is a nice easy and fun one to do with children with forts on each peak.
 It’s around 2km with a choice of winding path or steep steps at the higher end.
 Take me to the map